 Parchment is a secure way to send your official, high school transcript electronically.
 Transcripts are sent, usually within 24 hours, and are received instantly by the institution specified on the request.
 Parchment also confirms the receipt of the transcript.
-All former students should visit http://www.parchment.com and use your established User Name/Password or set-up an account as a new user for graduates prior to 2009.
+All former students should visit http://www.parchment.com and use your established User Name/Password or set-up an account as a new user.

 Transcript Requests for Current Students